jemishp/google-drive-concourse-resource/README.md

 ## Example Configuration

-The following concourse pipeline downloads a file from github and uploads it to a folder on google drive.
+The following concourse pipeline downloads a repository from github and uploads a file from it to a folder on google drive.
 Then it downloads it again and prints that file.

 ```